A drowned girl, a hermit and a horrifying collection of moldering toys set the scene for Mexico’s City’s most macabre attraction

 Santana Barrera died in 2001.
 Unconfirmed reports claim that his body was found floating in the same spot where he’d discovered the drowned girl half a century earlier.

 But the death of its creator wasn’t the end for the Isla de las Muñecas.

 Locals and tourists continued to visit the island, and brought more dolls to swell Santana Barrera’s collection of macabre moppets.

-Although research shows that over 80% of Mexicans identify as Catholic and are more superstitious than people in other Latin America countries, locals aren’t nervous of the Isla de las Muñecas.
+Although research shows that over 80% of Mexicans identify as Catholic and are more superstitious than people in other Latin American countries, locals aren’t nervous of the Isla de las Muñecas.

 Nobody in the rural community thinks Santana Barrera’s ghoulish sanctuary is evil or haunted, and neighbours all pitch in to help to keep his work alive.

-They regard the island as “charmed”, and a place where the worlds of the living and dead intersect.
+They describe the island as “charmed”, and a place where the worlds of the living and dead intersect.

 The moment I arrived on the Isla de las Muñecas, I wanted to turn on my heel and flee.